lawrenceslng/Packer-Terraform_Example/README.md

 ssh ec2-user@<PRIVATE_EC2_INSTANCE_IP>
 ```

+### Step 6 (Clean Up)

 Once you are done, delete all created infrastructure by running `terraform destroy` in the terminal.
 Again, enter `yes` to confirm.

+Delete the AMI that was created as well during the packer process to avoid additional charges.

 ## Semi-Automated Usage

-A script has been provided to check if prerequisites are installed, ask for AWS credientials and run `aws configure`, run the Packer commands, and replace the necessary variables in `example_variables.tf` programmatically.
+A script has been provided for MacOS users to do some of the above manual steps more easily.
+It will check if prerequisites are installed, ask for AWS credentials and run `aws configure`, run the Packer commands, and replace the necessary variables in `example_variables.tf` programmatically.

+It will automatically use the default `vockey` as the SSH Key for ssh into the bastion host and create a separate key for the private EC2 instances.

 So to run the example in this repository, first ensure `setup_script.sh` is executable by running `chmod +x setup_script.sh`, then run `./setup_script.sh` in the terminal.